050. Goodbye Sailor - Written by Andrew Payne #5.1

 Bloopers: Two minor car parking bloopers.
 At the start of this episode Arthur happily parks his Daimler outside 67 Brick Lane, the "Modern Saree Centre".
 However, when he returns to the same location later on in the day with Terry (around 12m21s), he is seen with Terry outside the same shop and his car is not parked there despite the space being free.

 Watch closely also when Shamy steals the video.
 As he gets into Terry's car and they head off they do so the wrong way down a one street!
 Local Minder fan John G who has lived in the area all his life says as far back as he can remember Hanbury Street has always been a one way street.
 The fact that every car is also parked in an opposite direction in the episode itself would also seem to suggest this.

 052. A Number Of Old Wives Tales - Written by Tony Hoare #5.3

 First Broadcast in the UK: 17th September 1984

-Cast: Glynn Edwards as Dave, Patrick Mower as Clive Cosgrove, Patrick Malahide as Chisholm, Ray Winstone as Arnie, Vivienne Ritchie as Angie, Sue Holderness as Laura, Kate Williams as Mary, Belinda Sinclair as Mavis, Gary Holton as Barry, Jonathan Kydd as Ernie, Michael Povey as Jones, Kenneth Waller as Roland, David Weston as Peter, Michael Attwell as Harry, Bill Moody as Man with Car, Su Elliot as Housewife, Peter Dennis as Geoffrey, Una Brandon-Jones as Elderly Lady.
+Cast: Glynn Edwards as Dave, Patrick Mower as 'Confident' Clive Cosgrove, Patrick Malahide as Chisholm, Ray Winstone as Arnie, Vivienne Ritchie as Angie, Sue Holderness as Laura, Kate Williams as Mary, Belinda Sinclair as Mavis, Gary Holton as Barry, Jonathan Kydd as Ernie, Michael Povey as Jones, Kenneth Waller as Roland, David Weston as Peter, Michael Attwell as Harry, Bill Moody as Man with Car, Su Elliot as Housewife, Peter Dennis as Geoffrey, Una Brandon-Jones as Elderly Lady.

 #5.3 Episode Locations